MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/EndpointPayloadMimeType.md

 ---
-title: EndpointPayloadMimeType - Common Data Model | Microsoft Docs
+title: EndpointPayloadMimeType in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: The mime type to send the payload in .
 If the mime type is not specified, then the sender could send any content .
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Endpoint Payload Mime Type
+# Endpoint Payload Mime Type in electronicMedicalRecords

 The mime type to send the payload in .
 If the mime type is not specified, then the sender could send any content .